 Evaluation of the whole family is important since the condition is often passed on to the next generation of a family but may not cause symptoms initially.
 The diagnosis of ARVC is often challenging and requires a thorough evaluation, including advanced imaging with cardiac MRI and genetic testing.
 Careful risk assessment for dangerous arrhythmias is also an important part of the evaluation, and sometimes implantable defibrillators (ICDs) are recommended in high risk individuals.
 High intensity exercise or sports may contribute to worsening in some patients, and thoughtful, personalized counseling to set exercise guidelines is often needed.
 While no medications are known to prevent worsening of ARVC, with correct identification of individuals at high-risk of arrhythmias, many people with ARVC lead full and normal lives.

-Learn more about our Inherited Cardiomyopathy Team on our Inherited Cardiomyopathies and Arrhythmias Team page.
+Learn more about Inherited Cardiomyopathies and Arrhythmias and our Inherited Cardiomyopathies and Arrhythmias Team.

 Make an Appointment